Guyn/style/packages/animate/README.md

 ## Easing

-Henri's comes with a some default great easing.
+Guyn comes with a some default great easing.

 ### The function